UK extension offices serving as community COVID-19 vaccination sites

-HENDERSON, Ky. - University of Kentucky Cooperative Extension Service offices are partnering with local, state and federal agencies to serve as host sites for Covid-19 vaccine clinics.
+HENDERSON — University of Kentucky Cooperative Extension Service offices are partnering with local, state and federal agencies to serve as host sites for COVID-19 vaccine clinics.

 “The University of Kentucky Cooperative Extension Service is trusted by Kentuckians for our ability to disseminate unbiased, research-based information and provide education to help them live healthier lives and better themselves,” said Laura Stephenson, director of the UK Cooperative Extension Service and associate dean in the UK College of Agriculture, Food and Environment.
 “Due to our strong relationships within Kentucky communities, state and federal agencies are increasingly seeing us as valued community partners and an asset in times of crisis, such as what we been experiencing throughout the pandemic.”